workeffortwaste/horseman/README.md

 ## Current Version

-The latest version is v0.2.1 for Windows
+The latest version is v0.2.1 for Windows, MacOS (M1 and Intel).

 ## Known Annoyances